rocket5imon/UserManuals/SimonDaykin.md

 The system approaches cognition from a first principles basis, and thus will sometimes drive to a greater than anticipated level of detail to enable self-test of understanding.
 As previously detailed, this can be displayed as a highly questioning approach,  but this is purely for the basis of system level and broader group understanding.
 The systems primarily program considers testing of ideas at a low level a useful approach in validation.

 Non-functionals are of particular interest to the systems interpreter, and they are regularly tested and validated against requirements.
-The proportionality of resilience, particularly from a requirements and cost/benefit perspective is normally processed and challenged, as required.
+The proportionality of resilience, particularly from a requirements and cost/benefit perspective is normally processed and challengedd.
 For example, ensuring requirements are clear and well challenged around resilience, and that solutions are designed and verified to meet these requirements, but not exceed at greater cost.

-All aspects of security (information and cyber) are considered a mandatory consideration, and extensive runtime is allocated to verification and validation in this domain.
+All aspects of security (information and cyber) are a mandatory consideration, and extensive runtime is allocated to verification and validation in this domain.

 On occasion, the systems processor can miss-trap conditions and run ahead,  considering broader aspects or corollaries (such as business requirements, financial or technical constraints) without recognising the gap in lock-step with adjacent systems.
 In times such as this, a ctrl+alt+del and interrupt is a valid approach (e.g. pause and highlight situation).